MicrosoftDocs/security/zero-trust/zero-trust-ramp-overview.md

 ---
 title: Zero Trust Rapid Modernization Plan
-description: An overview of the Zero Trust Rapid Modernization Plan (RaMP) to quickly modernize your security and IT infrastructure to comply with Zero Trust protections. ms.service: security ms.author: dansimp
+description: An overview of the Zero Trust Rapid Modernization Plan (RaMP) to quickly modernize your security and IT infrastructure to comply with Zero Trust principles. ms.date: 01/08/2024 ms.service: security ms.author: dansimp
 author: dansimp